Westcot rises…

 The drawing board

 On August 2, 1995, Eisner took a few dozen executives and designers from the Walt Disney Company on a three-day retreat in Aspen, Colorado.
 Eisner knew that the team needed to re-group.
-They’d lost countless projects to the fall of Paris, and they needed an action plan.
+They’d lost countless projects to the near-miss in Paris, and they needed an action plan.

 Paul Pressler himself recalled in Leslie Iwerks’ The Imagineering Story that “Michael and I assembled the Imagineers” and presented them with a mandate: that post-Westcot, Disneyland needed a second gate that was “scaled back to a level that the company felt we could move forward prudently and make money. “